Mint infused sugar is a delicious ingredient for baked goods and all kinds of recipes. It's a great way to use up an abundant mint harvest!

-1. Pick as much mint as you want – don’t worry, you can likely harvest mint into the ground and it’ll be back even stronger next year!
+1. Pick as much mint as you want – don’t worry, you can practically harvest mint into the ground and odds are it’ll be back even stronger next year!

 2. Give the stems and leaves a good shake to kick out any bugs.
 Pull the leaves off of the stems, tossing out the withered or otherwise infested leaves.

 3. Put a layer of sugar in the bottom of the jar.
 Add a layer of torn up, crumbled mint leaves.
 Repeat with layering leaves and sugar until the jar is full!

 4. The more mint that you add, the more mint flavor that your sugar will have.

 5. Put a lid on the jar to keep out bugs and moisture.
 Shake the jar every day for about a week or so.

 6. Strain the mint out (or puree it into the sugar with a food processor) and enjoy!

 If your sugar isn’t minty enough, just use the same sugar and repeat the process with fresh leaves.
 You can also cheat by adding a drop of mint extract if you are in a hurry.